harryjubb/bee_iot/README.md

     - Select `Yes` to enable the Pi camera
     - Restart the Pi with `sudo shutdown -r now`
     - SSH back into the Pi, using the new hostname.
 Test that the new password works correctly
+    - Test that the camera is working:
+        - Take a test image with `raspistill -o test.jpg`
+        - Copy the test image to your machine with `scp pi@hostname:/home/pi/test.jpg .` (replace the last dot with the preferred destination on your machine)
+        - Open the image and verify the picture has taken
     - Use `exit` to disconnect from the Pi
 - Set up public key authentication
     - If you do not already have a keypair on your computer, create one with [`ssh-keygen`](https://www.ssh.com/academy/ssh/keygen)